 - As you do so, do you sense that your own theological positions are shaping how you

 - Step 5: Analyze sentence structures and syntactical relationships.

 - What are the nuances of particular words used?
 Word of caution: Don't let your exegesis

-- Step 8: Research the historical-cultural background.
+- Step 8: Research how to do exegesis.

 - What might not be obvious to today's readers?
 Would what was communicated to the

 - Step 9: Determine the formal character or genre of the passage.

 - What kind of saying is the text?
 Is it an apocalyptic saying?
 Is it a prophetic utterance?